jeroenterheerdt/ring-hassio/README.md

              data:
                addon: xxxxxxxx_ringlivestream
    ```
+- for the sensor you will need the URL of the Info page on the Ring Livestream add-on page.
+- a `[Long_Lived_Access_Token]` can be generated on your profile page in Home Assistant (https://hassio.local:port/profile), scroll all the way to the bottom.
-To get the 8 chars code "xxxxxxxx_ringlivestream" open the addon page and check the URL bar.
+- To get the 8 chars code "xxxxxxxx_ringlivestream" get them from the same URL.

 [patreon-shield]: https://frenck.dev/wp-content/uploads/2019/12/patreon.png
 [patreon]: https://www.patreon.com/dutchdatadude